top of page

 Other topics – the murder of Dallas Police Officer J.D.
 Tippit, Jack Ruby’s murder of Oswald, and so forth – are certainly important and worthy of analysis in their own right, but are irrelevant to the immediate point of the shooting that took place in Dealey Plaza and therefore to the question of whether the President was killed as the result of a conspiracy.

 Once a case for conspiracy is established, the questions of who carried it out and why follow naturally.
-After considering them for a long time, decades in fact, I’ve come to a point where I am finally able to articulate what I hope are cogent answers.
+After considering them for a long time, decades in fact, I’ve come to a point where I am finally able to articulate what I hope are cogent answers to those questions.

 UNCHECKED POWER